 The laboratory you work through will provide you with a water sampling kit.
 It's very important to make sure you follow their sampling directions.

 Watch a demonstration showing the DNR's recommended methods for of how to properly collect a water sample that will yield accurate results.

 - Understanding test results for bacteria, nitrates and arsenic

-- Stop drinking your water if the lab report indicates that bacteria is present in your water sample.
+- Bacteria: stop drinking your water if the lab report indicates that bacteria is present in your water sample.
 Bacteria present in water is an indication that disease-causing bacteria may be present in the water.
-For more information, see Bacteriological Contamination of Drinking Water Wells.
+For more information, see:

-- If the lab reports elevated levels of nitrates (greater than 10 parts per million (mg/l)), avoid drinking the water if you're pregnant and stop giving the water to infants younger than six months or using the water to prepare infant formula.
-For more information, see Nitrate in Drinking Water.
+- Nitrate: if the lab reports elevated levels of nitrates (greater than 10 parts per million (mg/l)), avoid drinking the water if you're pregnant and stop giving the water to infants younger than six months or using the water to prepare infant formula.
+For more information, see:

 - Other contaminants

 If the lab reports elevated levels of other contaminants, follow the steps described in the brochures for that particular contaminant.
 For more information, see frequently asked questions about water quality and contamination in private wells.

 You may want to test for other contaminants, like agricultural chemicals.

 The U.S. Geological Survey and UW Steven's Point can help you understand what water quality is like in your county and contaminants you may want to test your water for.